 However you’re set up, make sure you get your taxes in order from the start.
 Get an accountant, which you may only need once a year to help with your tax return, or with more regular bookkeeping and compliance if you have a limited company.
 Limited companies are legally required to have business bank accounts.

 But as a sole trader, it’s worth setting up a business account or two to make sure you’re putting money aside for tax and National Insurance.
-You can apply for accounts with high street banks like Barclays, HSBC, or use digital-only banks like Starling, Monzo, Tide or Revolut.
+You can apply for accounts with high street banks like Barclays, HSBC, or use digital-only banks and Finance apps like Starling, Monzo, Tide.

 Choosing the right insurance